Code-Institute-Submissions/Damhanlk-hungrie-milestone1_OctResub/README.md

 User Stories

+### First time User

+As a first time user:

+I want to be able to navigate easily throughout the site using a navbar.

+I want to be able to view current featured recipes and chefs.

+I want to be able to see upcoming events in Dublin.

+I want to be able to navigate to a gallery page which houses several pictures of dishes.

+I want to see contact info, a location for the site's HQ and be able to navigate to different social media accounts.

+### Returning User

+As a returning user:

+I want to be able to navigate through thr site easily.

+I want to be able to view recipes again, and view upcoming events in the city.

 The end user of this project is anyone either interested in food or coming to Dublin as a tourist or visitor.
 The site is aimed at varying age groups - generally younger people / couples who want to dine out in the city.
 The site would mainly be accessed on mobile.

 The end user wants information on what events are taking place around the city and to click through to participating restaurants’ sites.
-The end user also wants to be able to return to hungr.ie as a base to collect information about recipes or chef’s that are being featured that week.
+The end user also wants to be able to return to hungr.ie as a base to collect information about recipes or chefs that are being featured that week.

 The benefit of this project is that it stores several features on one easily accessible and inviting homepage which is easily navigable for the user.
-It caters to both new and existing users by prompting to sign up for the newsletter.

 As a user I want: